Today Tonight Tomorrow

 A brief note on the views about romance in the story: In the book, Rowan loves romance novels and has written one herself.
-She muses about the fact that romance as a genre centers women in a way that other media does not, and yet it’s often treated with disdain.
+She muses about the fact that romance as a genre centers women in a way that other media does not, and yet people often treat it with disdain.
 She discusses how reading romance also made her feel empowered and comfortable talking about sex.

-Her love for romance is really woven into the story, so it doesn’t feel out of place or very preachy, I didn’t think.
-It made me stop and consider the way women are represented in media.
+Her love for romance is really woven into the story, so it doesn’t feel out of place or very preachy.
+It made me stop and consider the way media represents women.
 My daughter has participated in a local children’s theater group, and often the majority of the speaking roles are for male characters.
 I feel like this is something where, once you start noticing it, you kind of can’t stop.
 Ha.

 At any rate, I really appreciated this part of TODAY TONIGHT TOMORROW and especially the letter at the end from the author which explained some of her own evolution on those ideas.

 All in all, fans of THE ONLY THING WORSE THAN ME IS YOU by Lily Anderson really need to check this one out.
 If you like witty banter and enemies-to-lovers stories, put TODAY TONIGHT TOMORROW at the top of your list!

 Major characters are Jewish.
 Side characters are Korean, bisexual, and lesbian.